0jscsshtml/brickscodes/README.md

 ###### Preview Global Class/Variables/Color Palette gird on hover
 ###### Custom Builder Saved Message
 ###### Disable Elements by Template Type (Header/Footer/Content) (for Non-Administrator)
+* When you click the 'Edit with Bricks' link or button on a Post, Page, or Template, disabled elements will be automatically applied based on the template type.
-* Note: If the disabled elements are used in the Template/Content, Builder will throw warning error:generateCss: controls for element not found, and element/element controls are not rendered in Builder.
-Everything will work as normal in Builder and Frontend.
+* Note: If disabled elements are used in the current Template/Content, the Builder will display a warning in the console with the error: generateCss: controls for element not found.
+The elements and their controls will not be rendered in the Builder.
+However, everything will continue to function normally in both the Builder and the Frontend.
 ###### Builder Preloader Background Color
 ###### Favorite Remote Templates
 * A favorite button is available on all remote templates.